cosmos/cosmos-sdk/docs/clients/ledger.md

 {{ .Key.Name }}	ledger	cosmosaccaddr1aw64xxr80lwqqdk8u2xhlrkxqaxamkr3e2g943	cosmosaccpub1addwnpepqvhs678gh9aqrjc2tg2vezw86csnvgzqq530ujkunt5tkuc7lhjkz5mj629
 ```

-This key will only be accessible while the ledger is plugged in and unlocked.
+This key will only be accessible while the Ledger is plugged in and unlocked.
 To send some coins with this key, run the following:

 ```bash
 $ gaiacli send --name {{ .Key.Name }} --to {{ .Destination.AccAddr }} --chain-id=gaia-7000